camping/reststop/README.txt

 <b>3.
 Nice URLs to bring it all together:</b>

-For example:
+For example a list of kittens in the default format (HTML) is available at:

+  /kittens

+The list, in RSS format:

-GET /kittens.rss
+  /kittens.rss

+Kitten with id 1, in XML format:

-GET /kittens/1.xml
+  /kittens/1.xml

+Using custom action 'meow' on kitten with id 1:

+  /kittens/1/meow

-That is, say you have a "kittens" resource; you can make a GET request to http://yourapp.com/kittens.xml and get a list of kittens through your Kittens controller's <tt>list</tt>, formatted using your
+In other words, say you have a "kittens" resource; you can make a GET request to http://yourapp.com/kittens.xml and get a list of kittens through your Kittens controller's <tt>list</tt>, formatted using your
 <tt>XML</tt> view module.

 <b>BONUS: A simple REST client</b>